sulfranc/react-hooks-phase-2-project/my-app/README.md

 # Jokes App is an apllication for making people luagh and creating jokes.

+The Joke app is an application that takes in a user joke and adds them to the  server.
+Later there joke will be added to the list of random jokes and every time a user clicks get joke a random joke will be displayed.

 Cloning a repository
 On GitHub.com, navigate to the main page of the repository.